Tourism Lifts Greece Towards Surplus

 One of its twin deficits alongside the budget deficit, Greece's current account gap had ballooned to 15 percent of gross domestic product in 2008 before its debt crisis.

-The latest data shows Greece is likely to top the International Monetary Fund projection of a current account deficit of 0.8 percent of national output in 2013, fueled by a fall in imports.
+The latest data shows Greece is likely to top the International Monetary Fund projection of a current account deficit of 0.8 percent of national output in 2013, fuelled by a fall in imports.

-"The big adjustment in closing the gap has been achieved and we expect the balance to stabilize this year," said Eurobank economist Nikos Magginas at National Bank.
+"The big adjustment in closing the gap has been achieved and we expect the balance to stabilise this year," said Eurobank economist Nikos Magginas at National Bank.